SarahLiaw/lsing_sw/README.md

 ---

 ## Overview
-L-SING (Learning Local Neighborhoods of Non-Gaussian Graphical Models) is a novel approach for modeling non-Gaussian graphical structures.
+L-SING (Localized Sparsity Identification for Non-Gaussian Distributions) solves a graph recovery problem: given $n$ i.i.d. from an (unspecified and possibly non-Gaussian) probability distribution, L-SING recovers the local neighborhood structure (local Markov properties) of each variable in the graph.

 This repository includes the codebase and experiment scripts used for our AAAI'25 submission.

 ---

 ## Experiments
-We conducted three primary experiments to evaluate the performance and versatility of L-SING:
+We conducted three primary experiments to evaluate the performance of L-SING:

-1. **Butterfly Distribution**
+1. **Butterfly Distribution (Non-Gaussian)**
-   A synthetic experiment showcasing L-SING's ability to learn complex distributions with localized dependencies.
+   - A synthetic experiment to show L-SING's ability to learn complex distributions with localized dependencies.
+We explain how the butterfly distribution is generated in the arxiv submission.

 2. **Gaussian Distribution**
-   - Pre-processing and generation of training, validation, and test datasets are included.
    - Demonstrates L-SING's compatibility with Gaussian distributions for benchmarking purposes.

 3. **Ovarian Cancer Dataset**
-   - Derived from the `curatedOvarianPackage` in R.
+   - From the `curatedOvarianPackage` in R.
    - The dataset was pre-processed following the methodology outlined by Shutta et al. (2022) for direct comparison between GLASSO and localized L-SING methods.

 ---